0ldM8/firstProject/README.md

 # firstProject
 First Project Repositety
-\nThis project is designed as a tutorial purpose
+This project is designed as a tutorial purpose